Adi-tya-shukla/SMART_TODO/README.md

 Edit
 git checkout -b feature/YourFeatureName
 3. Commit Your Changes:

-bash
-Copy
-Edit
 git commit -m 'Add some feature'

 4. Push to the Branch:

-bash
-Copy
-Edit
 git push origin feature/YourFeatureName

-5. Open a Pull Request.
+6. Open a Pull Request.

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.​

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.​

 Acknowledgments
 Special thanks to all contributors and the open-source community for their invaluable support and resources.​